Racing flags: Yellow flag

 When shown at a station, drivers are forbidden from overtaking until either the hazard or the next flag station displaying a green flag (signifying the end of a cautionary section) is passed.
 This flag is shown at the discretion of the marshals manning the station.

 When the safety car is on the circuit, all flag points will display a "safety car board" (a large white board with "SC" in large black lettering).
 When flag points are under radio control, this will happen immediately, otherwise, the board is displayed when the safety car comes round for the first time.
 This is accompanied by a waved yellow flag.
 Standard yellow flag conditions apply to the whole circuit; notably, overtaking is completely forbidden.
 When the safety car comes in and the race resumes, a green flag is displayed at the start line, and subsequently at all flag points around the circuit for one lap.
 Overtaking is not allowed until the cars have passed the start/finish line.

-When there are circumstances where double-waved yellow flags are needed yet usage of the safety car is not warranted, then the race will be under a Virtual Safety Car period, during which all flag points will display a "VSC board" and all light panels on track will display the letters "VSC" surrounded by a flashing yellow border.
+When there are circumstances where double-waved yellow flags are needed yet usage of the safety car is not warranted, then the race will be under a virtual safety car period, during which all flag points will display a "VSC board" and all light panels on track will display the letters VSC surrounded by a flashing yellow border.
 Under the VSC procedure, all drivers on the track must reduce their speed and stay above a minimum time set by race officials at least once in each marshalling sector.
 Overtaking is not permitted unless another driver enters the pit lane or if a car slows down due to an obvious problem.
 When deemed safe to end the VSC procedure, teams are notified via the official messaging system 10 to 15 seconds before green flags are waved.

+In some systems, including UK (MSA) national regulations, if the hazard is secured (e.g. if a broken down car is parked safely away from the track, next to the barriers), the yellow flag(s) may be withdrawn and replaced with a fixed "hazard board" (A yellow triangle on a white background, containing a black exclamation mark) will be displayed for the remainder of the session.
+This ensures drivers who were in the pits while the hazard was being dealt with are warned of a minor hazard away from the track while allowing yellow flags to be re-displayed if a new hazard develops).